 While the demolition of the old buildings went ahead, the site remains empty.
 With so many other towers going up around KL, it’s possible that the final version will not be as high.

-Kuala Lumpur already has the world’s tallest twin towers, and it when this project finishes it will also have the world’s tallest spiraled twin residential towers.
+Kuala Lumpur already has the world’s tallest twin towers, and when this project finishes it will also have the world’s tallest spiralled twin residential towers.
 The conjoined towers are kind of like a bigger version of Dancing House in Prague.

 [Image via constructionplusasia.com.]